 The trainer should be equally invested in the progress of the client as the client is them self – after all their results are your results!
 Every little step they make should be met with positive reinforcement and enthusiasm, from new personal bests, to successfully met goals, to a newly visible vein on a bicep; they are all steps on the road to success and should be applauded accordingly.
 If the trainer doesn’t treat the client’s achievements as being valuable then why would the client?
 And subsequently, why would they be motivated to continue?
 Their motivation will reflect yours so do your job well and lead by example.

 In today’s litigious society, it is important to ensure you are protected from yourself and the unpredictable.
 Fortunately, insurance is available to protect you and your interests and though legal matters may be far from your mind, as a PT it is highly recommended that you invest in a policy which can protect you, your equipment and your credentials.
-Click here to get a quote.
+At Protectivity we can provide specialist cover including personal training liability insurance.
+Get a quote online.